10-Year Treasury - Yield Curve, Litmus Test And Trump Trade In 2017

 There are two misleading views and conclusions regarding the economic growth in the coming years.
 One is a simple connection between the Fed's rate rise and bond selloff.
 The other one is a somewhat ideology-oriented analysis and conclusion on the policy of the incoming administration.

-The First questionable View: When the bond market was down after the Fed increased the rate, the reason was an increased interest would reduce the value of the coupons by discounted more heavily.
-They consider the cost side of the TYC only, ignoring the other side of economic growth.
+The First Questionable View: When the bond market was down after the Fed increased the rate, the reason was an increased interest would reduce the value of the coupons by discounting more heavily.
+It considers the cost side of the TYC only, ignoring the other side of economic growth.
 The bond selloff would be transitory because the corrections of the temporary disturbance by both bond investors and the NY Fed's OMD are following.

-The Second Questionable View: Trump's surprising win opened a door to do three tasks - (1) fiscal stimulus, (2) tax cuts, and (3) regulations' reversal.
+The Second Questionable View: Trump's surprising win opened the door to do three tasks - (1) fiscal stimulus, (2) tax cuts, and (3) regulations' reversal.
 Unfortunately, some critics post negative (or wrong) views, based on either Trump's campaign promises or the first task only without considering two other tasks that are more important.

 The arguments go like the following.
 The fiscal stimulus (implicitly referring to $1 trillion infrastructural spending) forces the Fed to raise rates more harshly to curb the spiked inflation, eventually leading the economy into a recession.
-These logic and conclusion would be faulty, because the campaign pledges have been smoothed as the Trump team is compromising with Congress and other opinions.
-They are also because any financial stimulus would be needed when the economy will move into a recession which would be at least a few years away.
+This logic and conclusion would be faulty, because the campaign pledges have been smoothed as the Trump team is compromising with Congress and other opinions.
+They are also because any financial stimulus would be needed when the economy will move into a recession, which would be at least a few years away.

-The banks' lending margin ("BLM") which is the difference between the cost of loans (2-year note yield) and the profit of loans (10-year note yield) is a guide to see the trend of bank loans which in turn stimulate growth.
-The yield curve stiffness ("YCS") which the difference between the 1-month bill yield and the 30-year bond yield is the key factor for the L Test.
-As of Dec.
-23, 2017, the BLM and the YCS were 1.33%, and 2.70, respectively.
+The banks' lending margin ("BLM") which is the difference between the cost of loans (two-year note yield) and the profit of loans (10-year note yield) is a guide to see the trend of bank loans, which in turn stimulates growth.
+The yield curve stiffness ("YCS") which is the difference between the one-month bill yield and the 30-year bond yield is the key factor for the L Test.
+As of December 23, 2017, the BLM and the YCS were 1.33%, and 2.70, respectively.
 In general, the yield curve is normal if the YCS is larger than 2%.

-Table 2: The Banks' Lending Margin (BLM) and The Yield Curve Stiffness (NYSEARCA:YCS)
+Table 2: The Banks' Lending Margin (BLM) and The Yield Curve Stiffness (YCS)

 |